 If the characters utilize any of a city's typical vice rackets (an illicit casino, for example), they may run afoul of a mob guild.
 They may simply be customers in the wrong place at the wrong time, or they may have something the guild wants.
 Alternatively, the mayhem that player characters often leave in their wake may draw the mob's ire.
 It's never a good idea to burn down the inn that the local mob was using as a safe house.

-A lawful character may receive a mandate to "clean up the town," or may even take on that mantle voluntarily after a bad experience.
-Breaking a mob guild is no easy task, however-such an organization has wealth, extreme member lovalty, and organization on its side.
+A lawful character may receive a mandate to "clean up the may receive a mandate to "clean up the town," or may even take on that mantle voluntarily after a bad experience.
+Breaking a mob guild is no easy task, however such an organization has wealth, extreme member loyalty, and organization on its side.